-6.2.
+7.2.
 Results

-Using the data compiled from the BMC and the national register in the stated model one is able to map cycles from trend, or deviations from polynomial trends.
+Using the data compiled from the BMC and the national register in the stated model, one can map cycles from the trend, or deviations from polynomial trends.
 We test the following parameters:

-- 1. Value added, showing value creation of the BMC - 2.
-Turnover, showing the gross value of economic activity in the BMC - 3.
-Employment, showing numbers of annual man-hours in the BMC - 4.
-Net operational margin, showing profitability of the activity in the BMC.
+- 1. Value added, showing value creation of the BMC. - 2.
+Turnover, showing the gross value of economic activity in the BMC. - 3.
+Employment, showing numbers of annual man-hours in the BMC. - 4.
+Net operational margin, showing the profitability of the activity in the BMC.

-The available data limits one to basically run the analysis on annual data 1999-2018.
-Thus, we use $\lambda = 100$ .
-Since there negative observations for net operational margines one cannot use the HP-filter as such for estimation of deviations from trend.
+The available data limits one to basically run the analysis on the annual data for 1999-2018.
+Thus, we use $\lambda = 100$.
+Since there negative observations for net operational margins one cannot use the HP filter as such for estimation of deviations from trend.
 Thus, for this parameter the paper reports maximum and minimum values in the cycle.
 Years of peaks and troughs are reported in brackets.
-The results are reported in table 2.
+The results are reported in Table 2.